askmeegs/build-a-platform-with-krm/3-app-dev/partD-ci-pr.md

 ### 5. **Navigate to [Cloud Build: History](https://console.cloud.google.com/cloud-build/builds).
 Watch the Continuous Integration - Pull Request pipeline run.**

-Note - it may take 5-10 minutes for this pipeline to complete.
+It may take 5-10 minutes for this pipeline to complete.

 ![ci-pr](screenshots/ci-pr-success.png)